rdmurugan/CausalML-code/README.md

 ##   ✨ Key Features

-* **Comprehensive   Coverage:** Code examples are provided for most chapters of the book,   illustrating key concepts from basic causal reasoning to advanced deep   learning models.
+* **Comprehensive   Coverage:** Code examples illustrate key concepts from basic causal reasoning to advanced deep learning models in most chapters of the book.
 * **Practical   Focus:** The code emphasizes practical implementation and adaptation of   techniques, enabling readers to apply causal deep learning to real-world   problems.
-* **Clear   Organization:** Code is structured by chapter, making it easy to navigate   and find relevant examples.
+* **Clear   Organization:** Code is structured by chapter, making navigating and finding relevant examples easy.
 * **Beginner-Friendly:** The examples are designed to be accessible and well-documented, aligning   with the book's goal of introducing the subject to a broad audience.

 ##   📂 Organization